 - Get the word out about Culture Days to your local arts and cultural sector.
 Encourage local artists, artisans, arts organizations, festivals, galleries, museums, heritage sites, community arts groups, choirs, libraries, community centres, universities, colleges, schools, and cultural groups of all stripes to join the movement by registering an event.

 - Contact your provincial Culture Days representative about hosting and organizing an info session in your community about Culture Days.
-Invite representatives from your local arts sector as well as business improvement associations, local media, and politicians to work together to create an amazing Culture Days weekend.
-Info sessions can be held virtually while in-person gatherings are still prohibited.
+Invite representatives from your local arts sector as well as business improvement associations, local media, and politicians to work together to create an amazing Culture Days celebration.

 - Provide space in civic facilities to artists and cultural groups that want to offer Culture Days events.
 Parks, community centres, libraries, town/city hall, town squares, empty storefronts, heritage sites, and museums are all great locations for events.
 Be creative: consider opening up a space that is not usually open to the public as this tends to draw curious crowds.
-Make sure to follow the public health guidelines currently in place in your region and consider finding alternatives to in-person events.
+You can also create new digital spaces to highlight local artists and arts practitioners.

 - Help to group events within walking distance of each other into hubs.
 You are likely to draw bigger crowds to Culture Days events if people are able to browse and sample a variety of drop-in events all in one easily accessible area.
-It’s also a great way to liven a main street, downtown core or an under-appreciated area of your community.
+It’s also a great way to liven a main street, downtown core, or an under-appreciated area of your community.
 Read more about hubs here.
-Even if events are not physically happening in close proximity, they can be grouped into a hub to highlight your community as a whole!
+Events, both in-person and digital, can also be grouped thematically into a hub.

 - Discuss Culture Days with your local business improvement association (BIA) regarding how the arts and culture strengthen your community and economy.
 Encourage businesses to sponsor local Culture Days events by providing in-kind donations of space, materials, or promotion.
 The Creative City Network of Canada offer some valuable resources that can help you describe the social-economic impacts of supporting cultural development to business owners.